jason0611/FS22_HeadlandManagement/README.md

 With headland management, functions of vehicles can be combined and activated together at the touch of a button to simplify turning manoeuvres when working in the field.
 All functions can be activated and deactivated individually for each vehicle via a GUI to achieve ideal adaptation to the work being carried out.

+*Attention: This version is a developer version!
+It can and will contain bugs, produce debug information and in the worst case, even if unlikely, destroy a savegame.*
+*Those who can't handle it are urged to wait for the ModHub version, which is already submitted.*

 The headland management system must be added once to the respective vehicle as a configuration before it can be used in the shop or in the workshop.
 The cost for this is 3000,-.
 It can be activated and deactivated in the vehicle with Shift-X. Alternatively, two different buttons for activation and deactivation can be configured.